jonandergomez/teaa_lab/lab_practices/pract_2/README.md

    cat results/uc13/ensembles/chb03/rf/test/rf-chb03-pca136-multi-class-classification-1000-011.txt
    ```

+   **NOTICE** you have available results for binary classification and for multi-class classification.

    The images can be downloaded to your computer and then visualized, anyway all the results are available
    in the repository exploring the following directories: